NikitaMGrimm/symmetric-word-triples-rust/notes.md

 ## TODOs
-- Diagonal optimization?
-(If you have a solution, you can vary the diagonal chunks to get more solutions)
+- Make the api better.
+Clean up.
   - Trie instead of hashmap and fst set!!!
 Two in one improvement.
 Then you can also make the entire program only accept chunky words.
 No conversion needed!!!
+    - Make the trie use chunky words instead of strings.
+Each chunk is a node.
   - Will be tricky to implement with diagonal optimization.
 Might need to make another fst set for the rare regex searches with wildcards.
+  - Make new matrix struct for chunky to avoid indirection, make methods to work on flat vector with offsets
+  - Make everything use slices instead of vectors.
+  - In the hot part, iterate over a finished chunky word dict instead of calling chunkify for each word.
+  - Pretty much just pre-chunkify everything for each file beforehand and only accept chunky words everywhere.

+- Diagonal optimization?
+(If you have a solution, you can vary the diagonal chunks to get more solutions) VERY HARD!

 - Dashset for solution_set_file (or similar)
   - Instantly add into hashmap if you have a solution instead of collecting and appending.
   - Also: Somehow dump the results into a file during the computation (instead of waiting for the whole thing to finish) (high RAM usage)

-- In the hot part, iterate over a finished chunky word dict instead of calling chunkify for each word.
-  - Pretty much just pre-chunkify everything for each file beforehand and only accept chunky words everywhere.

-- Make new matrix struct for chunky to avoid indirection, make methods to work on flat vector with offsets

 - Install cargo bloat

-- Get should return customoption<option, maybe new enum for option that can be unwrapped to differentiate between not found and empty set
-  - Might not be necessary because empty vectors are not allocated

 Diagonal optimization:
 0.